 High Season: 01 Jan-30 Apr 22 and 01 Aug - 31 Dec 22

 ZAR 47 960 per person sharing

 Low Season: 01 May - 31 Jul 22

 ** This tour departs Johannesburg weekly, on a Sunday

 Transportation in an air-conditioned micro-bus or 18-seater mini bus

 The following meals: 13 breakfasts / 3 lunches / 4 dinners

 Kruger National Park Conservation Levy

-* * The internal flight between Durban and Port Elizabeth on day 08 is excluded.
+* * The internal flight between Durban and Gqeberha (formerly known as Port Elizabeth) on day 08 is excluded.
 African Travel Gateway can assist in booking this.
 The flight needed is to depart Durban (Umhlanga) before 09h00.
-The tour will continue from Port Elizabeth between 10h00-10h30.
+The tour will continue from Gqeberha (formerly known as Port Elizabeth) between 10h00-10h30.